aha124/Parkside-Website/docs/architecture.md

 ## 5. Open Questions / Areas for Detail

-*   Exact mechanism and source for the `fetch-news.js` script.
-*   Use of API routes (if any).
+*   Use of API routes (Now: Used for Cron Triggers).
-*   Deployment strategy.
+*   Deployment strategy (Vercel detected, using Cron Jobs).
 *   State management approach (if complex state arises).
+*   Need for page revalidation after cron jobs run?